How to Make a Bot-Friendly Website for AEO and GEO

-Non-human traffic crossed 50% of the internet for the first time this year, according to Cloudflare's network data.
-A little over half of every request now comes from a bot, and 52% of crawler requests exist to train AI models, up from 22% a year earlier.
+Automated traffic passed half of all web traffic for the first time in a decade in 2024, at 51%, according to Imperva's Bad Bot Report.
+What those bots are there for has shifted since: Cloudflare's crawler data puts 52% of crawler requests on AI training as of June 2026, up from 22% in spring 2025.
 For most companies, the single most important visitor to their website is no longer a person.
 It is a crawler deciding whether to read you, remember you, and recommend you.

 What is a bot-friendly website?
 A bot-friendly website is one that AI systems can read, understand, and cite, plus a deliberate choice about which AI companies may use your content to train their models.